NLP-Casey-Harris-Wood-Project/nlp-project/README.md

     - github_username = YOUR GITHUB USERNAME
     - github_token = TOKEN URL
 4. Run desired files
+- IF YOU WANT TO USE OUR DATA
+1. Clone this repository
+2. Run desired files

 <!-- - List the required Python libraries and their versions. -->